chucumber/mctoolkit/_posts/0001-01-01-what-we-hold-sacred.markdown

 Step 1
 </summary>

-Facilitator will begin the workshop with a presentation of Loni Johnson’s artistic practice: [Loni Johnson Presentation for Lesson Plan—Stavanger](https://docs.google.com/presentation/d/108qmK-9YsEoITPdbfj-OAkrlw3gPYssw4BCkTOVrGT0/edit?usp=sharing).
+Facilitator will begin the workshop with a presentation of Loni Johnson’s artistic practice: <a href="https://docs.google.com/presentation/d/108qmK-9YsEoITPdbfj-OAkrlw3gPYssw4BCkTOVrGT0/edit?usp=sharing" target="_blank">Loni Johnson Presentation for Lesson Plan—Stavanger</a>.

 5–10 minutes for reflections/questions of the work from participants